achushri07/Music_AI/README.md

 ---

 ## Demo Video
-Do checkout the demo video of the application. https://github.com/achushri07/Music_AI/blob/main/MusicAI.mp4
+Do checkout the demo video of the application: https://github.com/achushri07/Music_AI/blob/main/MusicAI.mp4

 ---